 Let`s start my technical review with a Shimano Deore LX groupset.
 Almost all bike components came from this mountain bike group originating in the years 1994 and 1995.
 Shimano Deore LX FC-M563 5-arm crankset with original Deore LX chainrings and BB-UN51 bottom bracket, ST-M563 brake-shift-integrated combo levers, BR-M560 cantilever brakes, FD-M563 and RD-M565-SGS front and rear derailleur respectively and both Deore LX HB-M563 and FH-M563 hubs.
 Unfortunately, the original Deore LX CS-HG70 cassette, as well as CN-HG50 chain, had been longer "ready-for-trash", thus replaced by their newest versions.

-At this point, I must notice that many Deore LX components were at the beginning in bad condition and I did all my best to repair and fix all issues happened to them.
+At this point, I must notice that many Deore LX components were at the beginning in bad condition and I did all my best to repair and fix all issues that happened to them.
 All Deore LX parts have been perfectly cleaned and polished, while some of them have been partially or completely re-sprayed (e.g. crankset or rear derailleur), or hard chromium plated (e.g. small 22T chainring and some bolts).
 I replaced damaged or missing parts.
 Some parts are "new-old-stock" (e.g. replaceable cartridge brake shoes M65/T)

 Let me say a few words about stem and headset.
 The original Control Lite stem (could it be ControlTech stem?) was in very bad cosmetic condition.
 Instead of chromium re-plating, I decided to re-spray it in Audi Dolomite Grey colour.